Sarah B Coughlin, LICSW, LADC-I

 Youth Prevention Coordinator

 Zaire Richardson is a lifelong Charlestown resident who has an ongoing passion and involvement in youth enrichment programs/services.
 She has gained her love and experience in this field throughout her very own participation in various youth groups which shaped her to be the person she is today.
 As a inner city Bostonian belonging to a low class family, Zaire has seen first hand how hard it is for families to navigate educational and clinical systems especially without guidance.
 This has increased her hunger tenfold to provide more accessible assistance because she is a firm believer that through skill development, civic engagement, contextual therapy, music, and getting outside, even the most “misguided” kid could thrive!
-In Zaire’s role as Youth Prevention Coordinator she will oversee Turn It Around Junior where she will actively provide a safe and proactive environment for young teens to begin navigating themselves, help find their passions, and supply them with the tools to succeed in escaping poverty and eventually create generational wealth.

 Email